johnyleebrown/menubar-timer/README.md

 - Drag the .app into the Applications folder
 - If "Can't be opened because it is from an unidentified developer" - disable gatekeeper with `sudo spctl --master-disable` or from preferences, or you can `sudo spctl --add Timer.app` to add to exceptions
 - To make it open on the start up - go to the Preferences -> User & Groups -> Login items -> add app
+- Also works on Win 10 (no notifications or .exe yet)

 ### Motivation:
 Rival apps occasionally lag or show ads or have inconvenient ui.